Skip to Content

 Watch a Muay Thai Fight

-Watching Muay Thai is very popular all around Thailand (it’s also one of the best things to do in Bangkok!), so why not go enjoy this martial art while in Koh Phi Phi?
-In Reggae Bar, in the middle of Tonsai Village, you’ll find a boxing ring, and nightly fights from around 9 pm on.
+Watching Muay Thai is very popular all around Thailand, ranking as one of the best things to do in Bangkok and other major cities throughout the country.
+So, why not enjoy this martial art while in Koh Phi Phi?

-The bar organizes fights between famous and not-so famous fighters, but you can also participate in a fight if you feel like it.
-The bar entices people to participate with various prizes, but at your own risk.
+The bar organizes fights between famous and not-so-famous fighters, but you can also participate in a fight if you feel like it.
+Various prizes are offered to entice people to participate, but it’s at your own risk.
 Multiple accidents have happened here, and mixing alcohol with boxing is never a good idea!

 Where to Stay in Ko Phi Phi